mattiasvillani/BayesLearnCourse/README.md

 <div style="background-color:#eaeff7; padding:20px 47px;">

-### Course literature
+### Course literature and Schedule

 The course will use the following book as the main course literature:

 * Gelman, Carlin, Stern, Dunson, Vehtari, Rubin (2014).
 Bayesian Data Analysis.
 Chapman & Hall/CRC: Boca Raton, Florida.
 3rd edition.
 * My slides on this page
-* Additional course material linked from this page, such as articles and tutorial.
+* Additional course material linked from this page, such as articles and tutorial.\\

+The course schedule on TimeEdit is here: [Schedule](https://cloud.timeedit.net/su/web/stud1/ri157XQQ684Z50Qv17043gZ6y1Y7006Q5Y65Y3.html).

 </div>